The Power of PhotographyWritten by John Macpherson

 I took my wee boy William into Intensive Care to see his mum the night before last.
 The medical staff had advised me against it previously, on Tuesday, when I had raised the possibility “Small children can be distressed by the sight of their parent all intubated, and the machines can be scary and overwhelming.”

-But on Thursday nursing staff made the suggestion that if we wanted to bring him in it might be a good idea.
+But on Thursday, deterioration in Melanie’s condition made them reappraise their decision, and nursing staff made the suggestion that if we wanted to bring him in it might be a good idea to do so sooner rather than later.
 There is a limit to how long a perceptive and intelligent five year old can be put off with excuses as to why he can’t see his mum “if she’s only sleeping daddy”.

 We went in, he spent a few minutes with mum, his faithful companion snow-leopard keeping guard, and happily waltzed back out via the infection control sink for another scrub down (we do it on the way in, and out).
 He was thorough, sleeves up, effort and concentration on his face.
 Behind him a whole array of trauma nurses’ faces betrayed their thoughts and emotions on seeing this little lad happily coping.
 They are all mothers, and fathers.
 They know.